wragge/uc10153-2017/pages/module3/module3-intro.md

 * Know this...
 * And this...

+purposes of description
+types of info -- discovery vs management deep dive into DC

 ### Description and digitisation

 Last week we looked at the policy frameworks and systems of value within which we develop collections.
 This week we're getting into the nitty-gritty of description.
 Over the coming weeks we'll see how the management and documentation of collections are supported by a variety of digital tools -- including Omeka, which you'll be using for your collection assignment.